Apps You Need for Your Next Family Game Night

 15 Educational Games for Kids that Teach STEM

-• take up less space
+• They take up less space (no missing pieces to hunt for).

-• are less expensive than board games.
+• They’re often less expensive than boxed games.

 My kids have discovered a few game multi-player apps they like.
 And, wanting to learn more about how we could incorporate these into our family game time, I went on a quest to find more games that we could all play together.
 Feel free to use my list to find games for your family's techie game time as well!